lgpasquale/saint-peter/README.md

 don't need to call this method.

 ### `allowUsers (users)`
-Returns a router that allows access only to given users
+Returns an express middleware that allows access only to given users
 - **users**: array of user names

 ### `allowGroups (groups)`
-Returns a router that allows access only to users belonging to given groups
+Returns an express middleware that allows access only to users belonging to given groups
 - **groups**: array of group names

 ### `requireAuthentication ()`
-Returns a router that allows access only to authenticated users
+Returns an express middleware that allows access only to authenticated users

 ### `defaultRouters (adminGroups = ['admin'])`
 Returns a router that handles the following requests at these relative paths: